dj3c1t/sourceml/README.md

 Set your database connection informations, choose a title for the website and a user name to start with, then click the install button.

 If you see a success page, you now have a new (empty) Sourceml installation.
-Login with your user name to access your sourceml account and add authors, albums and tracks...
+Login with your user name to access your account and add authors, albums and tracks...